 The whole idea behind a welcome bag is to make your guests feel more comfortable during their stay.
 And what says comfort better than SNACKS!
 We filled our bag with sweet and savory snacks that would hold people over for dinner or fulfill a hankering for a late-night snack.
 We filled our bag with an assortment of chocolates and a snack bag of Terra's Sweet Potato chips, highlighting Joe's sweet tooth and my salty cravings.

 Keep your guest hydrated with a drink or two.
 You can even add a custom label to show off your wedding colors, hashtag, or adding a cute message.
 We added a small bottle of Natural Spring Water and a mini bottle of our favorite champagne, both with a custom label.
 We even threw in a plastic steamless wine glass for convenience.

 The Local Lowdown and Event Lineup

 Help your guest stay fully informed with all the details of your wedding as well as helping them enjoy their downtime with a list of the area's must-sees and dos.
-We created a brochure using Canva that included a welcome letter, timeline, and addresses for the event, as well as addresses for restaurants, bars, and cafes nearby.
+We created a brochure using Canva, which included a welcoming note, a timeline of the wedding day, and addresses for the event, as well as addresses for restaurants, bars, and cafes nearby.
 We also included a couple of phone numbers as a "wedding contact" just in case anyone had any questions during the weekend and couldn't get in touch with us.
 More importantly, we kept it fun and personal by adding a word search and fun facts throughout.